stgm/scientific-programming-1/11 Algorithms/30 Pyramid/30 mario.md

 ## Tips

-* Thoroughly count how many spaces and hashtags have to be placed on each row.
+* Thoroughly count how many spaces and hash blocks have to be placed on each row.

 * Carefully consider how you structure your loop (`for` and `while`) for the assignment.